etowle/1822/README.md

 This error means that the script can't find a certain group of cells, because the contents of the cell(s) it uses to locate them has changed.
 Only non-formulaic player, bidding, market, ownership, and operational data should be modified.

 ### "Invalid trains"?
 What does that mean?
 A company's trains must be separated by commas.
-The following are recognized as valid train types for the games in which they are included: E, 7, 6, 5, 4, 3, 2, L, 2P, P2, 3/2, 3/2P, P3/2, LP, PL, P+, +, and G. If any other trains are listed in a company's train cell (or trains from this list that do not belong in a particular game), the script will not run until these train cells are fixed.
+The following are recognized as valid train types for the games in which they are included: E, 7, 6, 5, 4, 3, 2, L, 2P, P2, 3/2, 3/2P, P3/2, LP, PL, P, P+, +, and G. If any other trains are listed in a company's train cell (or trains from this list that do not belong in a particular game), the script will not run until these train cells are fixed.
 This is important for properly rusting and discarding trains during phase changes triggered by train exports at the end of a stock round.

 ### I found a bug!
 Good job!
 This is my first project using JavaScript/Google Apps Script, so I suppose we could have seen this coming.
 Please open an issue for problems that you find.
 It would be very helpful if you can provide a link to an example sheet for which the round generator behaves incorrectly.